EmanuelM153/jujutsu-tutorial/src/branching-merging-and-conflicts/anonymous-branches.md

 ## Creating two branches from the same commit

 Run `jj st`, and make sure your working copy is at an empty change.
 If not, use `jj new` to create one.
-We want to start from a blank slate here.
+We want to start from a blank state here.

 ```console
 $ jj new